 Government Owned Hydroelectric Power

 Today there are over 600 Federal hydropower plants located mostly in the Northwest and the Southeast Unites States.
-Together, these units produce approximately 3% of the nation’s electric supply without emission of any pollutants.
-Most of the output from these units goes to publicly-owned municipal utilities and rural electric cooperatives.
+Together, these plants produce approximately 3% of the nation’s electric supply.
+Most of the output from these plants goes to reduce the cost of electricity for publicly-owned municipal utilities and rural electric cooperatives.

 But Federal hydropower and its support of publicly owned utility systems was not pre-ordained.
 It did not occur until after a brutal 1920s era battle between a Senator from Nebraska and one of the richest men in America.